How do I appeal my room rating?

 What if I am a junior and my roommate is a senior?
 Which day do we attend the lottery?

 Average your lottery numbers.
-If the average falls within the senior range come on May 2.
-If the average number is above the last senior number, you will select on May 3 with the junior and sophomore classes.
+If the average falls within the senior range (1 - 624) you will come to the lottery on Average your lottery numbers.
+If the average falls within the senior range (#1 - #624) you will come to the lottery on May 5th.
+If the average number is above the last senior number, (#625 - #1858) you will select on May .
+If the average number is above the last senior number, (625 - 1858) you will select on May 6th with the class of 2018 and 2019..

 What if I don’t know anyone to room with and there are no singles available?